Skip to the main content

 Follow these 3 easy steps:

-Check the list of apprenticeship trades in Alberta on Tradesecrets and narrow your choices down to trades that interest you.
-Talk to people who work in these trades and ask them questions.
+Check the list of apprenticeship education programs in Alberta on Tradesecrets and narrow your choices down to potential careers that interest you.
+Talk to people who work in these careers and ask them questions.
 Talk to employers, too.
 You may be able to job shadow someone to see what their typical day-to-day work is really like.

-For more information on specific apprenticeship trades, check out the apprenticeship occupational profiles on OCCinfo.
+For more information on specific apprenticeship careers, check out the apprenticeship occupational profiles on OCCinfo.

 The Canada Job Bank lists apprenticeship job postings in Alberta, as do private job boards like Indeed and Workopolis.
 You should also check with your local trade union about employment opportunities.